 Once you have a fully ganached cake, we’re going to go to the tricky part – covering the cake in fondant and getting the Lego bricks on.
 Brush the cake with a thin layer of syrup and cover the cake in a base layer of fondant – it doesn’t have to be perfect as we’ll be tiling the ‘bricks’ on after, so just make sure you get a nice even layer of fondant.

 The fully ganached cake, covered in fondant should be just under 80mm high.
+If you can get your hands on a square green Lego board, I bet it would look awesome in place of the traditional gold/silver cake board.

 We’re going to now work out the size of the bricks –